Ajim63/Machine-Learning-in-Asset-Pricing-Papers/README.md

 |[Leippold, Markus, Qian Wang, and Wenyu Zhou.
 "Machine learning in the Chinese stock market."
 Journal of Financial Economics 145, no. 2 (2022): 64-82](https://www.sciencedirect.com/science/article/pii/S0304405X21003743)  |         |        |            |

-# Machine Learning in Asset Pricing — Literature Review
+# 🧠 Machine Learning in Asset Pricing — Literature Review

 A curated academic literature collection on **machine learning applications in asset pricing**.
-Each entry includes collapsible sections with summaries, data descriptions, limitations, and future directions.
+Each entry includes collapsible sections with summaries, data details, limitations, and future directions — all styled for readability.

 ## Table of Contents